-Currently, once an estate exceeds \$5,850,000, the Applicable Credit against the New York Estate Tax is phased out to \$0.
-This phasing out of the Applicable Credit at 105% of the New York exemption is known as the "cliff," and can have catastrophic tax consequences.
-The effects of the cliff are illustrated by the three examples below.
+Currently, once an estate exceeds \$5,930,000, the entire exemption and the corresponding applicable credit against the New York Estate Tax is phased out to \$0.
+This phasing out of the applicable credit at 105% of the New York exemption is known as the "cliff", and can have catastrophic tax consequences.
+The effects of the cliff are illustrated by the examples below.

-Example A: Taxpayer has a taxable estate valued under the current state Basic Exclusion Amount, \$5,850,000.
-At his or her death in 2020, the credit will cover the entire tax and no estate tax will be due.
+Example A: Taxpayer has a taxable estate valued equal to (or less than) the current New York State estate tax exemption (a/k/a the Basic Exclusion Amount) of \$5,930,000.
+At his or her death in 2021, the applicable credit will cover the entire tax and no estate tax will be due.